netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure-image.md

-# Deploy Citrix ADC CPX as an Ingress device in an Azure Kubernetes Service cluster
+# Deploy Citrix ADC CPX as an Ingress device in an Azure Kubernetes Service cluster using Azure repository images

 This topic explains how to deploy Citrix ADC CPX as an ingress device in an [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-in/services/kubernetes-service/) cluster with basic networking mode (kubenet).
 You can also configure the Kubernetes cluster on [Azure VMs](https://azure.microsoft.com/en-in/services/virtual-machines/) and then deploy Citrix ADC CPX as the ingress device.